-- ➤ Current Ratio: An excess of current assets over current liabilities (the current ratio) is a measure of liquidity and provides a buffer against future uncertainties.
-The University's current assets of \$32.5 million are sufficient to cover current liabilities of \$17.9 million.
-The University's current ratio at June 30 is 1.8 to 1 for 2018, 1.8 to 1 for 2017, and 1.8 to 1 for 2016. - ➤ Return on Net Position Ratio: Net position represents the residual interest in the University's assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted.
+- Current Ratio: An excess of current assets over current liabilities (the current ratio) is a measure of liquidity and provides a buffer against future uncertainties.
+The University's current assets of \$34.9 million are sufficient to cover current liabilities of \$20.8 million.
+The University's current ratio at June 30 is 1.7 to 1 for 2019, 1.8 to 1 for 2018, and 1.8 to 1 for 2017. - ➤ Return on Net Position Ratio: Net position represents the residual interest in the University's assets and deferred outflows of resources after liabilities and deferred inflows of resources are deducted.
 Comparing the current change in total net position to total net position at the beginning of the period (return on net position) is an economic measure that determines if the University is financially better off than in previous years.
-The University's return on net position at June 30, 2018, 2017 and 2016 was 2.65%, 2.08% and 2.43%, respectively.
-The increase in 2018 return on net position ratio is primarily the result of the increase in tuition income from the Accelerated Online program, increase in grants and contracts received and increase in auxiliary income. - Primary Reserve Ratio: This ratio indicates how long the University could function using its expendable reserves without relying on additional net position generated by operations.
-The University's primary reserve ratio at June 30, 2018, 2017 and 2016 was 35.14%, 35.05% and 34.41%, respectively.
+The University's return on net position at June 30, 2019, 2018 and 2017 was 3.0%, 2.7% and 2.1%, respectively.
+The increase in 2019 return on net position ratio is primarily the result of the increase in tuition income from the Accelerated Online program, and an increase in capital appropriations from the state.

-- Secondary Reserve Ratio: This ratio measures the significance of non-expendable net position in relation to an institution's operating size.
+- ➤ Primary Reserve Ratio: This ratio indicates how long the University could function using its expendable reserves without relying on additional net position generated by operations.
+The University's primary reserve ratio at June 30, 2019, 2018 and 2017 was 32.3%, 35.4% and 35.1%, respectively. - ➤ Secondary Reserve Ratio: This ratio measures the significance of non-expendable net position in relation to an institution's operating size.
 An improving trend shows an improved capital base and the higher the ratio value, the better the long term financial condition.
-The University's secondary reserve ratio at June 30, 2018, 2017 and 2016 was 116.80%, 119.65% and 126.90%, respectively. - Composite Financial Index: In order to assess and evaluate the total financial health of an institution, core financial ratios are weighted and combined into a single factor called the Composite Financial Index ("CFI").
+The University's secondary reserve ratio at June 30, 2019, 2018 and 2017 was 106.3%, 111.7% and 114.2%, respectively. - ➤ Composite Financial Index: In order to assess and evaluate the total financial health of an institution, core financial ratios are weighted and combined into a single factor called the Composite Financial Index (CFI).
 When calculated, a strength factor of three indicates a relatively healthy institution that can sustain moderate growth with expendable net position exceeding debt levels.
-The University's CFI at June 30, 2018, 2017 and 2016 was 1.9, 1.7 and 1.8, respectively.
+The University's CFI at June 30, 2019, 2018 and 2017 was 1.7, 1.9 and 1.7, respectively.